-by Brian Ellison, Software Development Lead, Puerto Rico blog series
+by Brian Ellison, software development lead, for the Puerto Rico blog series

 As I get older, it has become more and more important to me to pursue activities that help make the world a better place — which spurred my decision to travel to Puerto Rico.